igabriel85/DICE-Monitoring/src/README.md

 There are two main components from this API:

 * First we have the management and deployment/provisioning component called **Overlord** (Monitoring Management API).
- * It is responsible for the deployment and management of the Monitoring Core components: ElasticSearch, Logstash Server and Kibana.
+ * It is responsible for deployment and management of the Monitoring Core components: ElasticSearch, Logstash Server and Kibana.
- * It is also responsible for the auxiliary component management and deployment.
-These include: Collectd, Logstash-forwarder
+ * Besides it is also responsible for the auxiliary component management and deployment.
+These include: Collectd, Logstash-forwarder.
 * Second, we have the interface used by other applications to query the DataWarehouse represented by ElasticSearch.
 This component is called **Observer**.
- * It is responsible for the returning of monitoring metrics in the form of: CSV, JSON, simple output.
+ * It is responsible for returning the monitoring metrics in various formats (CSV, JSON, simple output).

 **NOTE**: Future versions will include authentication for the _Overlord_ resources.

 ### Overlord (Monitoring Management API)

-The Overlord is structured into two components:
+The Overlord is composed from two major components:

 * **Monitoring Core** represented by: ElasticSearch, LogstashServer and Kibana
 * **Monitoring Auxiliary** represented by: Collectd, Logstash-Forwarder